zentrocdot/ComfyUI-Simple_Image_To_Prompt/README.md

 and unzip it to

-a folder called moondream to be created in the directory tree
+<p align="justify">a folder called moondream to be created in the directory tree</p>

-<pre>ComfyUI/models</pre>pre>
+<pre>ComfyUI/models</pre>

-In this directory all other models from checkpoint over LoRAs to upscaler models.
-So it is the best way to place a model.
+<p align="justify">In this directory all other models from checkpoint
+over LoRAs to upscaler models.
+So it is the best way to place a model.</p>

 # Node Preview